Meuse → Mosel → Rhine - The Netherlands

 • At Muiden you enter the Vecht

-The route via the Vecht is incredibly scenic, though way slower because of all the structures and bridges along the way.
+The route via the Vecht is incredibly scenic, but way slower because of all the structures and bridges along the way.
 The ARK, in contrast, is much faster but often has significant wave action.
 So it is a matter of preference: if you prefer taking it slow and peaceful, choose the Vecht.
 If you want to make progress and don't mind some rolling motion, take the ARK.
 Additionally, you can now use AIS information to estimate how busy the ARK is at any given moment.

 By visiting https://www.eurisportal.eu/ you can also see actual ship movements and estimate how busy it will be on the ARK.
+This also implies that you have to "look ahead in time" to predict how busy it will become in the coming hours.

 • Muiden – Vecht – Vechtsluis: approx. 35 km